Mind the Baby, Mr. Bean

 "Mind the Baby, Mr. Bean" is the tenth episode of the British television series Mr. Bean, produced by Tiger Television and Thames Television for Central Independent Television.
-It was originally scheduled for broadcast on 1 March 1993 on ITV, but following the murder of Kirkby toddler James Bulger on 12 February 1993, it was delayed for over a year until 25 April 1994.
+It was originally scheduled for broadcast on 17 February 1993 on ITV, but following the murder of Kirkby toddler James Bulger on 12 February 1993, it was delayed for over a year until 25 April 1994.
+It did, however, air in Australia on 21 May 1993 on ABC.

 Plot

-Act 1: The Baby
+Part One

 Mr. Bean decides to go to the Funfair at Southsea, Portsmouth.
 He has difficulty finding it, especially after some people at the beach give him contradictory directions, but is eventually successful in locating the fair.
 However, the boot handle of his Mini is not in its locked position, and as he reverses and moves forward again, a baby's pram gets caught in the handle, and tags along with him to the funfair.
 Once Bean notices the "kidnapped" baby, he initially attempts to leave it in a crowd of chatting mothers with babies, but they are oblivious to the baby's presence, and leave it behind.
 Being a responsible citizen, Bean reluctantly goes back for the baby.
-Bean, however, sees who he believes to be a policeman outside the amusement park entrance and races to find him, but loses him among a crowd of boys wearing fake police helmets from a nearby souvenir shop.
-Bean eventually realizes that he has no choice but to look after the baby whilst enjoying himself.
-Bean unchains a Doberman dog and uses the chain to tie the baby's pram on a moving ride while taking the baby with him on various rides.
+He sees who he believes to be a policeman outside the amusement park entrance and races to find him, but loses him among a crowd of boys wearing fake police helmets from a nearby souvenir shop.
+Bean eventually realizes that he has got no choice but to look after the baby whilst enjoying himself.
+Bean unchains a Dobermann dog and uses the chain to tie the baby's pram on a moving ride while taking the baby with him on various rides.
 First, he goes to the dodgems, but in his hurry to pay the man in charge, he puts the baby's feet on the pedal and has trouble getting back to the dodgem by riding on the back of other dodgems and driving his own while standing up.
-The man in charge stops the dodgems and confronts Bean, who manages to hide the baby and sneak off.
+The man in charge stops the dodgems, crosses his arms and glares at Bean, who manages to hide the baby and sneak off.